-ARTICLE 1: ENACTMENT AND INTENT
+ARTICLE 1: ENACTMENT, INTENT, INTERPRETATION, AND SEVERABILITY

 Section 101: Enactment

-101.1 In accordance with the Vermont Planning and Development Act, hereinafter referred to as the "Act", Title 24 V.S.A., Chapter 117, there is hereby established a zoning bylaw for the Town 0f Danville which is set forth in the text and maps that constitutes this bylaw.
+101.1 In accordance with the Vermont Planning and Development Act, hereinafter referred to as the "Act", Title 24 V.S.A., Chapter 117, there is hereby established a zoning bylaw for the Town of Danville which is set forth in the text and maps that constitutes this bylaw.
 This bylaw shall be known and cited as the "Town of Danville Zoning Bylaw".